-Several sites are located in the vicinity of proposed routes of new transport infrastructure such as the Culham River Crossings and the Oxford to Cambridge Expressway.
+Several sites are located in the vicinity of proposed routes of new transport infrastructure such as the Thames crossing between Culham and Didcot and the Oxford to Cambridge Expressway.
 In addition to these schemes there are a number of major infrastructure projects planned outside the district that may still impact on the district such as Crossrail to Reading and East West Rail through Oxford.